keystonejs/keystone/docs/guides/new-schema-cheatsheet.md

 One to one relationships in the `before` state had a field in each collection.
 In the `after` state, only one of these is stored.
-Because of the symmetry of the one to one relationship, Keystone makes an arbitrary decision about which field to use.
+Because of the symmetry of the one-to-one relationship, Keystone makes an arbitrary decision about which field to use.

 - Identify the field which is no longer required, and delete it.
 - In our example above we would delete the `post.author` field.